yawut/ProgrammingOnTheU/tutorial/Chapter 4.md

 # Wii U Programming
 A quick thrash for existing programmers

-*note: this chapter is still in the draft stage. don't read it*

 **Chapter 4 - Gamepad Input**

 Now you've gotten a feel for how OSScreen can be used to generate graphics, it's time to let libwhb do all that work and focus on the next thing you'll need to make a cool app - Gamepad input! buttons!
 We're gonna dip our toes into the world of interactivity with a simple button tester application.